(Updated Dec. 25, 2021; January 16, 2022)

 In the couple of hours (it might have been longer) while I was gone, we can visualize the emotional turmoil happening at the house.
 Crying, weeping, sobbing, hysteria…it must have been a real scene of frenzied, frightened emotions.

 One thing I was certain of: I was doomed.
 My ex acted as the judge, jury and executioner of the event that night.
-I was guilty of physically attacking—perhaps even trying—to murder her daughter.
+I was guilty of physically attacking—perhaps even trying—to murder our daughter.
 No other perspective would be allowed or considered.
-There would be no debating the issue, no desire for understanding, no hearing my side, no potential for forgiveness, no nothing.
+There would be no debating the issue, no desire for understanding, no hearing my side, no potential for forgiveness, nothing.

 To this day, I do not believe I ever discussed the events of what happened that early evening with my ex.
 She didn’t want to know, did not care to know, and that was that.
 Case closed.

-Because of this knee jerk reaction, the events of that evening were no doubt magnified tenfold.
-A myth began and would only increase in intensity and evil as the years passed.
-I was transformed into a monster, maybe even frothing at the mouth with my eyes shining with a green, demonic glow as I cackled with glee while forcing Angie over the rail.
+Because of this knee-jerk reaction, the events of that evening were no doubt magnified tenfold.
+A myth began and would only increase in intensity and evil as the years passed: I was transformed into a monster, maybe even frothing at the mouth with my eyes shining with a green, demonic glow as I cackled with glee while forcing Angie over the rail.

-Angie, of course, in the retelling and remembering of the myth, would be screaming at the top of her lungs, begging for mercy and her life, while I forced her arm with such brute force behind her back her two sisters could literally hear her bones crack like popcorn.
+Angie, of course, in the retelling and remembering of the myth, would be screaming at the top of her lungs, begging for mercy and her life, while I forced her arm with such brute force behind her back her two sisters could literally hear her bones crack like popping popcorn.
 Perhaps, even, almost 20 years later, Angie still does not enjoy full use of her arm.
 So do myths grow and find deep roots.

 And why did I do this?
 Why did I pull Angie out of the office and beat her to a living pulp, all the while screaming like a possessed maniac?
 Because Angie, quietly doing her homework in the office, accidentally and without realizing what she was doing, pushed the CD player button on my computer and this odd music that Dad hated started to play.
 And where did this CD come from?
 Who knows!
 What does it matter?
 He hurt Angie without any reason because he is an abuser and that’s just what he does…abuses people for no reason!